This page updated 01-17-19

 1. Dog Coats

 A woman in Ocala has been making coats for dogs of homeless people or seniors living on fixed incomes having problems keeping their homes warm.
-If you can help sew the coats, provide material for the coats, donate money so material can be purchased, or just pass the word so those who need the coats can get them, please contact Yvonne for all the info.
+If you can help sew the coats, provide material for the coats, donate money so the material can be purchased, or just pass the word to those who need the coats can get them, please contact Yvonne for all the info.

 1. Alley Cat Allies offers suggestions and financial resources for help caring for feral cat colonies, including food, shelter, spay/neuter, and veterinary services.
 (Note: Some resources listed may duplicate some of those we've listed above, so check carefully before submitting applications for help.)